- Fintech is a scam, a listicle in eight parts: $91.5b/year, doubling every year.

 Cryptocurrencies aren't currencies.
 They suck as stores of value, units of account, and units of exchange.
 Imagine if your house was denominated in bitcoin instead of US dollars: a two-emoji tweet from Elon Musk could cause your home to lose 80% of its value.
 "This is a dystopia."

 If tokens aren't money, what are they?
-For venture capitalists, cryptos are a change to "arbitrage securities regulation" – that is, to do finance without being subject to financial rules, especially rules about whose money they're allowed to spend.
+For venture capitalists, cryptos are a chance to "arbitrage securities regulation" – that is, to do finance without being subject to financial rules, especially rules about whose money they're allowed to spend.

 "The median return on a given VC investment is zero."
 So securities regs limit who can invest with VCs, because the amount of technical knowledge you need to distinguish good VC investments from doomed scams is formidable, setting up a lot of everyday people to lose their life's savings.